Oasis Heating, A/C & Refrigeration Blog : Archive for the ‘Heating’ Category

 • There’s a clog in the gas line.
 A reduced flow of gas can sometimes mean that your burners won’t stay lit or will be lit only fitfully.
 A technician can clear the clog and restore the flow of gas.

-If you’re furnace burner won’t stay lit, the next step is to call the experts at OASIS Heating, A/C & Refrigeration Inc. We handle all kinds of Fairfax, VA heating repair services, and we can get your faulty burner up and running again quickly.
+If you’re furnace burner won’t stay lit, the next step is to call the experts at OASIS Heating, A/C & Refrigeration Inc. We handle all kinds of heating repairs in Springfield, VA, and we can get your faulty burner up and running again quickly.
 Don’t waste time; give us a call today and let us take care of your problem!

 Continue Reading